 On February 25th the United Way and the PSS sponored an event on how to use the Six Sigma process to make improvements in an organization, department or unit.
 Professionals got a first-hand look at the benefits of Six Sigma, and heard from several nonprofits already using Six Sigma, including William J. Hill, PhD.
 Bill who was formerly a director of Six Sigma at Honeywell, and the director for the Center for Quality and Productivity Improvement at the University of Wisconsin.
 In his retirement, Bill now volunteers through the United Way of Buffalo & Erie County, to help nonprofits implement Six Sigma projects.

 On December 3, 2013 the PSS toured the Behling Simulation Center at the State University of New York at Buffalo is a center of excellence with a mission to serve in a position of leadership to foster highly collaborative, interprofessional health sciences education between the students and faculty of the UB Academic Health Sciences Center Schools in the application and use of simulation technologies for the improvement of health care education.

 On October 19, 2013 the PSS held its third annual tailgating event.
-Attendees were favored with a short concert by Big Bad Voodoo Daddy before the game.
-During the game the Bulls beat the University of Massachusetts Minutemen, 32-3.
+Attendees enjoyed a short concert by Big Bad Voodoo Daddy before the game where the Bulls beat the University of Massachusetts Minutemen, 32-3.